psyvalvrave/KillDrLuckyJavaProject/README.md

 # CS5010-DrLuckyGame
-This is a class project to kill a game base with java.
+This is a class project to play a game base with java.
 It is similar to the board game Kill Doctor Lucky, but it has some different rules.

 ## Milestone 1: Game Board Creation